 - High-priority: Alerts that are likely to have a serious impact on business performance or customer satisfaction unless resolved immediately.

-But what kind of criteria should you take into consideration when categorizing your alerts?
+So, what kind of criteria should you take into consideration when categorizing your alerts?
 That’s where the IT Infrastructure Library (ITIL) series of best practices for managing information systems can help.

 According to ITIL, alerts can be prioritized based on the following criteria: